 - Management has improved sales and profits.

-- Management’s remuneration is stayed flexible with the profit, but last year it spiked up.
+- Management’s remuneration has stayed flexible with the profit, but last year it spiked up.

-- Gujarat Automotive Gears Ltd is regularly paying dividend.
+- Gujarat Automotive Gears Ltd is regularly paying a dividend.

 - Promoter’s shareholding is 67.1% (Individuals =9.92%, Corporate = 57.19%)

 - FII holding is 0%.